jmil/Bioe421_521-MicrocontrollerApplications/Lab_04--GrepAwkSed/Lab04_A--GrepAwkSed.md

 1. Modify this function to pull down the article data for every PMID listed in your PMIDs.txt file.

 1. Now you should see where we are going with this...
-Pubmed allows us to query they database and return a list of PMIDs.
+Pubmed allows us to query the database and return a list of PMIDs.
 Use the following syntax:

 		http://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=cancer&reldate=60&datetype=edat